Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

 To account for unobserved heterogeneity that may be present in the augmented survival times in the form of covariance, we additionally add a grouped factor component to the hazard rates.
 Let observation $i$ belong to group $g$, with $g \in \{1, \dots, G\}$.
+Note that this grouping is assumed to be observed and is not estimated from the data.
 Then, when the factor component is added, the hazard rates look as follows:

-where $f_j$ is allowed to vary over time according to a zero-mean stochastic volatility law of motion:
+where $f_j$ is a single latent factor which is allowed to vary over time according to a zero-mean stochastic volatility law of motion:

-This specification has similarities with shared frailty models \citep{hougaard2000shared}, with the special case $G = N$ closely related to regular (i.e. individual level) frailty models \citep{hougaard1995frailty}.
+This specification has similarities with shared frailty models \cite{hougaard2000shared}, with the special case $G = N$ closely related to regular (i.e. individual level) frailty models \cite{hougaard1995frailty}.
 A key difference lies in the stochastic volatility specification, as it allows for time variation in the frailty term, whereas standard frailty models usually assume that the term remains constant over time.
 Frailty models are random effect models applied in the context of time-to-event analysis, where the aim is to capture unobserved heterogeneity.
-Such unobserved heterogeneity, where it impacts the outcome variable, can induce spurious time-dependent effects of covariates through a selection effect \citep{balan2020tutorial}.
+Such unobserved heterogeneity, where it impacts the outcome variable, can induce spurious time-dependent effects of covariates through a selection effect \cite{balan2020tutorial}.
 This effect also has ramifications for the identifiability of frailty terms in models with time-varying parameters, as, without strict assumptions, it is not possible to determine whether time-variation comes from individual frailty or through a truly time-varying effect.
 In the context of a time-varying parameter model, frailty is therefore particularly useful in the shared frailty specification, where multiple observations share a single frailty term, as this alleviates the identifiability issues.
 A common example of an application for such a shared frailty model is a scenario where repeated measurements are taken, as the shared frailty term can account for unobserved individual heterogeneity.